 At Edvantis, we propose an agile five-step framework for improving IT resilience:

-3. Analyze customer feedback: Capture what processes, product components, and services need improvements.
+- Analyze customer feedback: Capture what processes, product components, and services need improvements.
 For that, listen to your customers’ concerns.
-Build tech support functions to capture, evaluate, and act upon major customer issues or escalate complex issues to SRE and developers.
+Build tech support functions to capture, evaluate, and act upon major customer issues or escalate complex issues to SRE Engineers and Software Developers.

 Building IT resilience starts with gaining awareness of the state of your current IT infrastructure.
 Then you bridge the gaps by implementing or improving IT operations functions (like tech support, SRE, and DevOps).
 We discuss all of these strategies in greater depth in our newest playbook.